nagisa/django-bfm/docs/user/intro.rst

 Why you would not want to use BFM yet?
 --------------------------------------

 #.
-If you want integrate it with TinyMCE or something of the like, you shouldn't think about BFM. **YET**.
+You need to support IE, which is actually not even a browser.
 #.
-You want mature project.
+You want a mature project.
 #.
-You need to support IE, which is not even a browser.
+If you want integrate it with TinyMCE or something of the like, you shouldn't think about BFM.

 Support tables, dependencies
 ============================